Skip to content

 Validation

 As well as in GraphQL, the input is now validated using the validations defined in the mongoose schema.
 For handling possible validation errors in the schema, we must add an error-handling try/catch block to the save method.
-When we end up in the catch, we throw a exception GraphQLError with error code :
+When we end up in the catch, we throw an exception GraphQLError with error code :

 Mutation: {